dmeditor/doc/tutorial/concepts.md

     The idea behind DM Editor is to have an editor where it is easy to develop and style widget within React ecosystem, in the end together with developer bring good user experience for page editing.

-### Developer centered
+### Developer controls

-As a library, DM Editor aims for flexibility and good editorial experience.
-When it comes to project, the project developer controls everythings, since developer knows the customer best and configure what to use, and more importantly what NOT to use.
+While DM Editor aims for flexibility and good editorial experience, when it comes to project, the project developer takes main controls, since developer knows the customer best and configure what to use, and also what NOT to use.

 DM Editor's api ensures enough configurations.